tradecloud/tradecloud-docs-api-v2/checklist.md

 # Checklist

 {% hint style="danger" %}
-This checklist contains important info and decisions to consider before start building an API integration with Tradecloud.
+This checklist contains important info and decisions to consider before starting to build an API integration with Tradecloud.
 {% endhint %}